 Component 1 is the Harvard case study which tries to rake the issue with the specific stakeholders as the key protagonist.
 This is done to help identify the present scenario with respect to the problem of e-waste and how it impacts the protagonist's daily life and future.
-The case study can be enacted in colleges and festivals to ensure that youth are able to learn through this experience and enable them to question on the subject to enhance understanding.
-Enhancement of understanding will lead to imbibing the learning into practice.
+The case study can be enacted in schools to ensure that bulk consumers are able to learn through this experience and enable them to question on the subject to enhance understanding.
+Enhancement of understanding will lead to imbibling the learning into practice.